google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 0xF000 - 0xFFFF | Reserved                  | Private Use                   |
 |-----------------+---------------------------+-------------------------------|

-(*) The 0x0000 value is reserved so that v1 SCTs are distinguishable from v2 SCTs and other `TransItem` structures.
+\* The 0x0000 value is reserved so that v1 SCTs are distinguishable from v2 SCTs and other `TransItem` structures.

-\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known.\]
+\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known through the document.\]

 ### Specification Required guidance